dapphub/ds-base/README.md

 ds-base
 ===

-Brainstorming a sane base class
+Brainstorming a sane base class.
+Modifiers and internal functions only, except throw-on-fallback

 * Throw on fallback
 * noEther modifier
-* no
+* assert flavors